Hands On

 balcony install | EcoFlow PowerStream Hands On Test: Balcony Solar System

-The battery and PowerStream inverter are connected almost identically to how EcoFlow shows it on their website.
+The DELTA Max battery and PowerStream inverter are connected almost identically to how EcoFlow shows it on their website, in proximity to a power outlet.

 Performance and Energy Output

-The performance of the EcoFlow PowerStream system has been impressive, particularly on sunny days.
+The performance of the EcoFlow PowerStream system has been great during sunny days.
 The two 400W solar panels, with a combined theoretical capacity of 800W, produce close to 700W of power when exposed to direct sunlight.
 This output is slightly below the maximum due to factors like panel angle and minor shading, but it’s more than sufficient to power household appliances such as lights, a refrigerator, and electronics while simultaneously charging the DELTA Max battery.

-In low-light conditions, such as cloudy days or during the night, the DELTA Max battery takes center stage.
-With its 1KW capacity, it can supply my entire apartment with enough power to last until the next morning, assuming moderate energy use by a regular refrigerator, home server and a few other small consumers.
+In low-light conditions, such as cloudy days or during the night, the DELTA Max battery takes over to deliver some power.
+With its 2kWh capacity, it can supply up to 600W of power to all the devices that pull power reported by the Smart Plugs.

 Scalability and Expansion